 A good gaming headset doesn't just help you lose yourself in your favorite titles.
 It can also help you play better by determining exactly where the enemy is coming from.
-After testing several headsets from multiple brands in different price ranges, our top pick is the SteelSeries Siberia Elite Prism.
-This slick headset offers excellent sound, comfort and customization, which are all essential for serious players or anyone who simply wants to enjoy immersive audio without waking up everyone in the house.
+After testing several headsets from multiple brands in different price ranges, our top pick is the Logitech G933 Artemis Spectrum.
+This headset offers rich sound and stellar wireless performance within an attractive and cozy design, and features an analog cable that allows it to be used with just about any PC, mobile device or console.

 Gaming headsets aren't one-size-fits-all, and we're not just talking about comfort.
 The myriad of headsets on the market includes budget-friendly options for the frugal fragger, such as the Logitech G230, as well as high-end headpieces that boast thunderous surround sound and loads of customization options, such as the Astro A50.

 The best headsets are more than just gaming peripherals, too.
 In some cases, they offer enough crisp highs and satisfying bass to double as worthy headphones for music and movies.
 And now that the HTC Vive and Oculus Rift are here, you're going to need an immersive headset to make virtual reality feel that much more real.
 Learn more about all our recommended headsets below.

 How We Test